 We want to revitalise US knit manufacturing business

 Evolution St Louis is a company setting up a high-tech knitting facility using 3D and seamless knitting technologies.
 The company is collaborating with Germany's Stoll to install 300 knitting machines over the next three years with the objective to revitalise the knitting industry in the United States.
-Chief executive officer (CEO) John Elmuccio discusses job creation and bringing garment manufacturing back to the United States.
+Chief executive officer (CEO) John Elmuccio discusses with Hiral Oza job creation and bringing garment manufacturing back to the United States.

 Please tell us in brief about your company.